ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter32.md

 Surprised, Wèi WúXiàn uttered, “Xiōng-zhǎng, you didn’t have any intention of paying for the compensation?”

-Lán XīChén smiled, and restated what Wèi WúXiàn said, “<em>Repay evil with kindness, then, how will you repay kindness?</em>
+Lán XīChén smiled and restated what Wèi WúXiàn said, “<em>Repay evil with kindness; then how will you repay kindness?</em>

 “WúXiàn, you are absolutely right.
 I also think that we should <em>repay evil with justice and kindness with kindness.</em>”